arv/ecmascript-object-observe/NewInternalsSpecification.md

     1. Increment _n_ by 1.
   1. If _array_ is empty, return **false**.
   1. Let _status_ be Call(_C_, **undefined**, «_array_»).
   1. _result_ is intentionall ignored here since.
-An implementation might choose to log abrubt completions here.
+An implementation might choose to log abrupt completions here.
   1. Return **true**.

 Note: The user facing function ''Object.deliverChangeRecords'' returns **''undefined''** to prevent detection if anything was delivered or not.